 Once a futuristic option only available in a few cases, e-Billing has now become the norm thanks to its ease, convenience, security, and speed.
 Modern finance is now largely centered on e-billing, and important elements of accounting such as accounts payable and accounts receivable are dependent on processing e-bills.

-Electronic billing, or e-billing for short, is the general term for the process, act, and infrastructure associated with paying, processing, and receiving payments online.
+Electronic billing (e-Billing) is the general term for the process, act, and infrastructure associated with paying, processing, and receiving payments online.
 In electronic billing, as much as the entire billing process is hired digitally—from generating bills and invoices to allowing these bills to be paid electronically.
 Computers and software handle the generation of these bills and payments with human direction.

-An electronic billing system is a software solution or online platform, like BILL, that allows for the sending, receiving, and payment of bills online as well as a range of other features and reporting solutions.
+An electronic billing system is a software solution or online platform that allows for the sending, receiving, and payment of bills online as well as a range of other features and reporting solutions.
 Electronic billing systems give flexibility and convenience to businesses when it comes to their accounting and billing, and the more user-friendly the platform, the less time-consuming the process of billing becomes.

 Traditional billing requires paper, checks, and hard copies.
 Even in the early days of digital accounting, paper billing had to then be manually transferred into digital form.
 With a robust electronic billing system, this entire process is handled digitally and largely automatically— freeing up accounting professionals and businesses to focus on other tasks and increasing their efficiency.

 Not all electronic billing systems are the same, and not all offer the same level of features.
 It’s up to businesses to determine which features matter most to them and will best suit their billing and accounts receivable/accounts payable processes.

 How does e-Billing work?

 Here are the basic steps of e-Billing: